 言行一致

-言行一致 (yán xíng yī zhì) literally means “words and actions consistent” and expresses “practice what you preach”.
+言行一致 (yán xíng yī zhì) literally means “words and actions consistent” and expresses “practice what one preaches”.
 This idiom is used when describing situations involving relationships and character.
-It originates from ancient Chinese literature and remains commonly used in modern Mandarin.

 Also searched as: yan xing yi zhi, yan xing yi zhi,言行一致 meaning, 言行一致 in english